onedata/onedata-documentation/README.md

 #### For administrators

 Setup your own Onedata Provider, connect your storage resources.
-Allow your team to use you storage via Onedata.
+Allow your team to use your storage via Onedata.
 Share your storage resources with other scientists.

 Read the [Oneprovider overview](doc/provider_overview.md) or watch our screencasts: